 - make a mistake on your return

-If you manufacture herbal smoking products in the UK and fail to register with HMRC by 1 January 2014 you could be charged a penalty.
+If you manufacture herbal smoking products in the UK and have failed to register with HMRC you could be charged a penalty.

 Failure to send your return on time

-If you don’t send your return by the due date you may be charged a penalty.
+If you do not send your return by the due date you may be charged a penalty.
 The penalty date is the day after the due date for filing the return.

-If you don’t pay the tobacco products duty you owe by the due date then you may be charged a penalty.
+If you do not pay the Tobacco Products Duty you owe by the due date then you may be charged a penalty.
 You should contact HMRC as soon as possible if you are having difficulty paying the duty that you owe.

-Read what happens if you don’t tell HMRC that you need to pay tax - failure to notify.
+Read what happens if you do not tell HMRC that you need to pay tax – failure to notify.

 How HMRC calculate penalties

-The penalty amount will be a percentage of the duty and tax that hasn’t been paid, for example the amount of duty on herbal smoking products manufactured in premises not properly registered.
+The penalty amount will be a percentage of the duty and tax that has not been paid, for example the amount of duty on herbal smoking products manufactured in premises not properly registered.
 The percentage used will depend on whether the error on which the penalty is being calculated was: